industrial-optimization-group/DESDEO/docs/explanation/problem_format.md

       "title": "Symbol",
       "type": "string"
     },
+    "cons_type": {
+      "allOf": [
+        {
+          "$ref": "#/$defs/ConstraintTypeEnum"
+        }
+      ],
+      "description": "The type of the constraint.
+Constraints are assumed to be in a standard form where the supplied 'func' expression is on the left hand side of the constraint's expression, and on the right hand side a zero value is assume.
+The comparison between the left hand side and right hand side is either and quality comparison ('=') or lesser than equal comparison ('<=')."
+    },
     "func": {
       "description": "Function of the constraint.
 This is a JSON object that can be parsed into a function.Must be a valid MathJSON object.
 The symbols in the function must match objective/variable/constant shortnames.", "items": {},